brantburnett/btburnett.com/_posts/2019-12-01-asyncenumberable.md

 ## When **Not** To Use IAsyncEnumerable

-Don't use `IAsyncEnumerablt<T>` for any collection which is inherently synchronous and CPU-bound.
+Don't use `IAsyncEnumerable<T>` for any collection which is inherently synchronous and CPU-bound.
 For those cases, continuing using `IEnumerable<T>`.
-The extra overhead of handling asynchronous tasks will actually be less performant in these scenarios.
+The extra overhead of handling asynchronous tasks will usually be less performant in these scenarios.

-Knowing which to use on a interface, which can have different backing implementations which may or may not be synchronous, is a bit trickier.
+Knowing which type to use as the return type on an nterface method is a bit tricker.
+The interface can have different backing implementations which may or may not be synchronous.
 In this case, use the pattern for the most likely scenario.
 If in doubt, lean towards `IAsyncEnumerable<T>` because it can be used for either scenario and is therefore more flexible.

 ## Returning an IAsyncEnumerable in C# 8

-For simple use cases, returning an `IAsyncEnumerable<T>` is as easy as an `IEnumerable<T>`, using an iterator function.
+For simple use cases, returning an `IAsyncEnumerable<T>` using an iterator function is as easy as an `IEnumerable<T>`.

 ```cs
 public async IAsyncEnumerable<XYZ> GetXYZAsync() {